20AbhishekRoka02/Codes_of_Abhishek_Roka/README.md

 Hi, everyone! my name is Abhishek Roka.
 I'm a Computer Science and Engineering student and freelance Web Developer and much more.

-This repo contains codes which I making publicly avaiblable for use.
+This repo contains codes which I am making publicly avaiblable for use.